jstnw/202011-prodev-mo-invoicify-microservices/README.md

 ```

 Then, you can open the application at http://localhost:8910.

+If it takes Docker Compose more than 60 seconds to start some services on your
+computer, you may need to increase the value of `WAIT_HOSTS_TIMEOUT` in the
+_docker-compose-development.yml_ file.
+Both the **migrate** and **gateway**
+services use this mechanism to start only after their dependent services are
+"properly" started, that is, responding on appropriate ports.

 **Note**: The migrate service runs at startup, checks to see if the database is
 up to date with migrations, and then quits.
 It is not a long-running service.